Facing workfare on one of these schemes? Know your rights!

 Can you please place a note on my clerical and LMS or other computer records that I do not consent ever, for CAT or any other consent based assessment technique to be used and or recorded onto any electronic medium, such as LMS or clerically.

 Please make or transcribe an exact copy of this letter onto my electronic and clerical (paper) Jobcentre Plus records.

 If you cannot get out of your referral to MWA then restricting the use of your details will possibly slow down your placement.

-Note: You can be referred to MWA for dropping out of an employment measure (eg. Work Experience) or if you have recently received a “labour market related sanction” of your benefits – see points 17 and 19 of the MWA Guidance.
+Note: You can be referred to MWA for dropping out of an employment measure (eg. Work Experience) or if you have recently received a “labour market related sanction” of your benefits – see point 20 of the MWA Guidance.

 The Work Experience scheme